A sample missing children at sports events procedure from the NSPCC Child Protection in Sport Unit.

 See our anti-bullying guide for more information and advice on how to help create a safe environment for every child.

 Sports organisations can download, print and use these sample codes of conduct to let parents, children and staff know what's expected of them as part of their involvement.

-A policy statement makes it clear to staff, parents and children what you and your organisation will do to keep children safe.
+A template safeguarding policy statement for organisations to use and adapt to make it clear to staff, parents and children what you will do to keep children safe.

 This sample policy gives organisations an idea of the types of safeguards they should outline to protect children and young people online.

 You can adapt this mental health and wellbeing sample statement to support your sports organisation's existing safeguarding policies and to demonstrate your commitment to protecting young people’s mental health and wellbeing.

 These 3 CPSU safeguarding reporting-procedure flowcharts provide guidance for organisations on reporting concerns.